Roll20/roll20-character-sheets/Fantasy_Craft/README.md

 * Armor resistances are still number type.
 Should be changed to text/number
 * Add sneak attack damage dice to weapons section
 * Consider adding individual conditions select element in order to create flexible macros
-* Need to add Contacts, Holdings, Magic Items, Mounts, and Vehicles section to Gear & Prizes
+* Need to add Contacts, Magic Items, Mounts, and Vehicles section to Gear & Prizes
 * Add input field for Edge?
 * Need to do comprehensive review of rolls and how they are computed
-* Move style definitions on elements in html to css
 * Possibly create dedicated Tricks/Stance section to track which abilities are tricks/stances (or use T/S checkbox)
 * Possibly create Feat Category select to help track how many feats of a tree a character has
 * Character Disposition tracking for both Special and Standard (See pg 373)